Tactile-based Object Retrieval From Granular Media: Experimental Setup

+\textbf{Align-to-grasp (A2G)}.
 This method rotates the gripper to align with the direction of the contact force after the first pushing contact is detected.
 This is a heuristics-based method and does not require training, intended to evaluate the importance of a learning-based method that trains in the presence of noise.